How more than 100 American soccer players abroad fared this weekend

 Allsvenskan

-Malmo midfielder Romain Gall: played 90 minutes (scored in the 66th and 72nd minutes) in 5-0 victory over Sirius
+Malmo midfielder Romain Gall: played 61 minutes in 3-0 victory at Brommapojkarna

 Damallsvenskan